Reflect on the personal impacts of your work and improve your practice.

 Do you want to learn strategies and skills so that you can confidently support someone who is grieving?

-There will be a live question and answer session.
+There is also a live question and answer session.

 People who attended previous sessions said: